-where $\bm{\theta}_1$ and $\bm{\theta}_2$ are parameters to be learnt in the proposed explainable FAS-Unet architecture.
+where $\bm{\theta}_1$ and $\bm{\theta}_2$ are parameters to be learned in the proposed explainable FAS-UNet architecture.

-To understand the approximation ability of the proposed modules $\mathcal{T}_{\mathcal{K}}(f;\bm{\theta}_1)$ and $\mathcal{S}_{\mathcal{K}}(\bm{u};\bm{\theta}_2)$ generated by the FAS-Unet architectures, we refer readers to D. Zhou's work \cite{ZHOU2020787} which answers an open question in CNN learning theory that deep CNN can be used to approximate any continuous function to an arbitrary accuracy when the depth of the neural network is large enough.
+To understand the approximation ability of the proposed modules $\mathcal{T}_{\mathcal{K}}(f;\bm{\theta}_1)$ and $\mathcal{S}_{\mathcal{K}}(\bm{u};\bm{\theta}_2)$ generated by the FAS-UNet architecture, we refer the readers to D. Zhou's work~\cite{ZHOU2020787}, which answers an open question in CNN learning theory about how deep CNN can be used to approximate any continuous function to an arbitrary accuracy when the depth of the neural network is large~enough.

-\subsection{FAS-module for feature extraction}
+\subsection{FAS-Module for Feature~Extraction}

-In this part, we will discuss how multigrid method can be used to solve nonlinear problems.
-Helmholtz Hypothesis \cite{GHatfield2002} demonstrates that the extracted features can also be represented by solving equation
+In this part, we discuss how the multigrid method can be used to solve nonlinear problems.
+The Helmholtz Hypothesis~\cite{GHatfield2002} demonstrates that the extracted features can also be represented by solving the equation:

 subject to